AREG’s Radio & Electronics Sale – Saturday October 26th – Door Prizes!

 We hope to see you there!

-Due to construction works around the Adelaide Aquatic Centre, the start location has been moved to the Beaumont Road carpark, off South Terrace in the southern CBD Parklands.
+Our start location is the Beaumont Road carpark, off South Terrace in the southern CBD Parklands.

 We’ll have three foxes deployed around the Adelaide area, on both the 2m and 70cm bands, so come along and have a go!